Sore, cracked or bleeding nipples

 - you hear clicking sounds during the feed

-When should I seek help?
+When should I see my doctor?

-If your baby is attaching well but your pain still doesn’t improve, see your doctor.
+If your baby is attaching well but your pain doesn’t improve, see your doctor.
 They can check whether you have another problem, such as a nipple infection or eczema.

 See your doctor if you see yellow fluid coming from your nipple, or if a crack is taking a long time to clear up.
-These can be signs of infection, and you might need medicine to treat it.
+These can be signs of infection and you might need medicine to treat it.
+If you feel unwell, flu-like symptoms (fever, chills or fast heart rate) or your breast is red or hard you may have mastitis and should see your doctor as soon as possible.

-How are cracked or bleeding nipples treated?
+How are sore, cracked or bleeding nipples treated?

-There are a few things you can do to heal cracked or bleeding nipples.
+There are a few things you can do to heal sore, cracked or bleeding nipples.
 It may help to:

 - keep your nipples dry as much as possible